smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 Even the browser's built-in spell checker does not work in that interface.
 To get spell checking, I use VS Code to edit the files locally.

-## Notebooks, Sections, and Pages

-I think of a git repo as the equivalent of a OneNote notebook.
-OneNote sections can be replicated with directories, nested aribrarily deep.
-A markdown file is the equivalent of a OneNote page.
-I don't know what to say about OneNote sub-pages: they are an odd concept.
-You can get more or less the same effect with an additional directory level.

 ## Print to OneNote

 I just print to a PDF and place the PDF in the folder where it belongs.
 To view it, select the file in the GitHub UI.
-To annotate it, download it, annotate in a native app, and upload it again.
+To annotate it, I use a native app.
-This is a better experience than using OneNote tools to draw on top of a PDF printout in a page.
+This is a better experience than using OneNote tools to draw on top of a PDF printout in a page or inserting text boxes around the page.

 ## Images